By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-The LIGO facility consists of two L-shaped detectors located in Washington State and Louisiana, each equipped with mirrors and lasers to measure tiny changes in spacetime caused by passing gravitational waves.
+The LIGO facility consists of two L-shaped detectors in Washington State and Louisiana, each of which are set up with mirrors and lasers to measure tiny changes in spacetime caused by passing gravitational waves.
 Both of the LIGO observatories have two arms that are more than 4 km long and perpendicular to each other.
-Two mirrors are installed at each end of the arms, and their change in distance between each other is recorded.
+Two mirrors are installed at each end of the arms and their change in distance between each other recorded.
 A laser bouncing back and forth between the mirrors keeps track of how far apart they are.
-Because the detectors are sensitive to external disturbances like passing trucks, earthquakes, ocean waves, etc., it is crucial that a signal shows up in both of the detectors for it to be considered real.
-In addition to LIGO, there is a third observatory, the European Gravitational Observatory’s Virgo detector, which is similarly designed.
-It is anticipated that India and Japan will soon operate their own similar observatories as well (LIGO Scientific Collaboration, 2015).
+Because the detectors are sensitive to external disturbances like passing trucks, earthquakes, ocean waves etc., it is crucial that a signal shows up in both of the detectors for it to be real.
+In addition to LIGO there is a third observatory (European Gravitational Observatory’s Virgo detector) which is similarly designed.
+It is anticipated that India and Japan will soon operate their own similar observatories as well.

 Browse our vast selection of original essay samples, each expertly formatted and styled